 - Boat docks, boathouses, fishing piers, walkways, boat stalls, boat slips, ski jumps, swimming platforms, and mooring devices must be pile-supported or floating structures. - Ski jumps, swimming platforms and similar features must be marked so as to be clearly visible to boat traffic, including reflective markers for night visibility.
-They must also be constructed and anchored to prevent their dislocation or submergence by wave or wind action as well as water level fluctuations. - Navigable clearance must be maintained around the jump or platform. - Structures built in waterways shall not unreasonably interfere with navigation or disrupt visibility in a channel.
+They must also be constructed and anchored to prevent their dislocation or submergence by wave or wind action as well as water level fluctuations.

-- No structure can extend into the waterway more than 1/5 of the total width of the waterway or exceed 300 feet, whichever is less, measured perpendicular to the bank. - 3.
+- Navigable clearance must be maintained around the jump or platform. - Structures built in waterways shall not unreasonably interfere with navigation or disrupt visibility in a channel. - No structure can extend into the waterway more than 1/5 of the total width of the waterway or exceed 300 feet, whichever is less, measured perpendicular to the bank.
+For Toledo Bend Reservoir, Lake Tawakoni and Lake Fork, in conjunction with Shoreline Management Plans, structures in coves cannot exceed 1/3 the cove width, or 300 feet, whichever is less measured perpendicular to the bank. - This RGP does not authorize construction storage and staging areas in waters of the US for undertaking authorized work within waters of the United States. - 3.
 Dredging: Work authorized for dredging associated with the construction, operation, modification or maintenance of boat ramps, minor structures and facilities, as well as boat access, is authorized by this RGP.
-Maintenance of previously dredged areas to pre-existing lines and grades is also included.
+Maintenance of previously dredged areas to preexisting lines and grades is also included.